-- Contact newly appointed/elected chiefs, sheriffs, and agency heads upon their appointment to encourage their participation in WASPC - Provide all new members with a welcome packet - Encourage new members to participate in LEMAP, accreditation and professional development opportunities - Invite all new members to attend a new member orientation, provided at WASPC conferences
+- Contact newly appointed/elected chiefs, sheriffs, and agency heads upon their appointment to encourage their participation in WASPC - Encourage new members to participate in LEMAP, accreditation and professional development opportunities - Invite all new members to attend WASPC conferences

 Committees

 Committees are the mechanism by which the members come together in smaller groups to conduct the business of the Association.
 Committees are formed by the WASPC Executive Board.
 Any member can serve on any committee by simply requesting inclusion.